 Senior Community Activity Ideas During COVID-19 Quarantines: Valentine's Day Edition!

-Here are some activity ideas for you
+Roses are red, violets are blue, here are some activity ideas for you

 As Valentine's Day approaches, let's spread the love while limiting the spread of COVID-19.
 Get your community into the loving spirit with these 10 Valentine's Day themed activities.